Marietta in Washington County, Ohio — The American Midwest (Great Lakes)

 Erected by The Rotary Club of Marietta.

 Location.
 39° 24.589′ N, 81° 27.471′ W. Marker is in Marietta, Ohio, in Washington County.
-Marker is at the intersection of Fort Street and Fort Square, on the left when traveling north on Fort Street.
+It is at the intersection of Fort Street and Fort Square, on the left when traveling north on Fort Street.
 This historical marker is located where the Muskingum River empties into the Ohio River, on the high north bank of the Ohio River, and on the west side of the Muskingum River.
 Touch for map.
 Marker is in this post office area: Marietta OH 45750, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site of the United States Fort Harmar (within shouting distance of this marker); Barber House (within shouting distance of this marker); Lewis and Clark Expedition / Letter to the President (within shouting distance of this marker); Save Harmar Bridge (about 500 feet away, measured in a direct line); B&O Harmar Bridge (about 500 feet away); Harmar Post Office (about 600 feet away); Harmar Lodge No. 390 (about 600 feet away); Fearing House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Site of the United States Fort Harmar (within shouting distance of this marker); Barber House (within shouting distance of this marker); Lewis and Clark Expedition / Letter to the President (within shouting distance of this marker); Save Harmar Bridge (about 500 feet away, measured in a direct line); B&O Harmar Bridge (about 500 feet away); Harmar Post Office (about 600 feet away); Harmar Lodge No. 390 (about 600 feet away); Fearing House (about 600 feet away).
 Touch for a list and map of all markers in Marietta.